 - CHANGE THE WAY YOU LOOK AT "PLAY"

-I grew up in the 80's before the days of internet and cellphones, and back then one of the most common ways that parents would punish their kids would be by telling them that they couldn't go outside and play, but because children today have become so non-active and out of shape, and because they now just play video games (which only requires the physical exercise of their thumbs) telling them to go outside and play nowadays would probably be considered "punishment", and maybe even "child abuse" to some!
+I grew up in the 80's, long before the days of internet and cellphones, and one of the most common ways that parents would punish their kids back then would be by telling them that they couldn't go outside and play.
+But because children today have become so non-active and out of shape, and because they now just play video games (which only requires the physical exercise of their thumbs) telling them to go outside and play nowadays would probably be considered "punishment", and maybe even "child abuse" to some!